Jason Witten's SCORE Foundation

 In 2012, Jason became the first player ever to win the Bart Starr Award and the Walter Payton NFL Man of the Year Award in the same season.
 Previously, he was honored as the Pro Football Weekly Humanitarian of the Year in 2010.
 Those are big honors for Jason, but some of several he has received over the last few years.
 In September 2008, Witten was honored by the Texas Council on Family Violence as one of the 30 Stars Over Texas, joining Governor Rick Perry, US Senator Kay Bailey Hutchison, US Senator John Cornyn and former Governor Ann Richards, among others, as 30 people who have made a significant difference in fighting domestic violence in Texas over the last 30 years.
 That same year, Witten was named a Home Depot NFL Neighborhood MVP, honoring him for his extensive work in the community by building a playground in his honor at Inspired Vision Academy in Dallas.
 Witten worked alongside more than 150 Home Depot employees to build the playground, and he won the league-wide Home Depot Neighborhood MVP award in February 2009.

-Jason and Michelle have two sons, C.J. and Cooper, and a daughter, Landry, reside in Southlake, Texas.
+Jason and Michelle have two sons, C.J. and Cooper, and two daughters, Landry and Hadley, and reside in Westlake, Texas.